hanasuru/MDT-4.0/quals/web/blind_exit/README.md

 ## Description

-Try this app to check your image metadata
+Try this app to write a comment tag on your image !

 ## Release

--
+- upload.php

 ## Hints